There are many things to do in Bali, for any budget and any taste. It’s just a matter of knowing where to start.

 Indonesia is a huge country and it would require a few months to explore it properly.
 There are many places to visit in Indonesia, but some are simply unmissable.
 Here are some of Indonesia tourist attractions that can’t be missed.

 The fourth largest city of Indonesia, and capital of West Java, Bandung was once considered the Paris of Java.
 However, the uncontrolled development has turned it into a chaotic web of small streets and big suburbs.
-Yet, I find that it well deserves to be included in the list of places to visit in Indonesia.
+Yet, I find that visiting is one of the things to do in Indonesia.
 Bandung is indeed a great starting point for visiting some of Indonesia tourist attractions, and it has a restaurant scene that shouldn’t be ignored.

 One of the unmissable things to do in Indonesia is visiting the various volcanoes and craters that are scattered around the country.
 At about 30 km north of Bandung, Tangkuban Perahu is the huge crater of an active volcano that last erupted in 1969.
 It is still possible to see smoke coming out of it (and to smell the typical sulphur gases).
 Known as the “upside down perahu (boat)”, its shape is due to the fact that its walls collapsed under the weight of the ashes.

 Tangkuban Perahu is one of the places to visit in Indonesia

 Although the first part of the crater line is literally invaded by vendors and their stalls, it is possible to walk around the entire crater (the walk lasts about two hours) and to get splendid views of it.
 In fact, it is so impressive that I find it to be one of the places to visit in Indonesia.